 Students will receive an introduction into their own personal finances.
-Topics will include: loans, investments, taxes, insurances, and budgeting.
-Students will explore different strategies to set personal goals regarding their own budget.
-After each unit, the students will write a report detailing their knowledge on the subject and make related personal goals and predictions for their future self.
-Students will be assessed on their knowledge of mathematics used for any finance-related calculations.
+Topics will include, but are not limited to, loans, investment, taxes, insurance, and budgeting.
+Students will explore different strategies in order to set personal goals with regards to setting their own budget.
+Students will understand the mathematics behind these topics.
+During each unit, the students will write about their knowledge of the subject and make personal goals and/or predictions for their future self.
+They will also be tested on their knowledge of the mathematics used for any calculations.